willowtreeapps/react-formable/README.md

 }
 ```

 Several things are happening here.
 First, we attach a `ref` to our form component.
 This lets us have access to the form instance.
-Next we bind our `onSubmit` handler to our `onSubmit` function.
+Next, we bind our `onSubmit` handler to our `onSubmit` function.
 Now when the form submits itself, our callback executes.
-Within our callback, we access our form's ref and call `showFieldErrors`, this will automatically propagate our errors to our inputs.
-Lastly, we save the return value of calling `showFieldErrors` which is a flattened down version of all errors that are currently being shown.
-We can do anything we want with this, for example saving it to state to render as a list at the bottom of our form.
+Within our callback, we access our form's `ref` and call `showFieldErrors`; this will automatically propagate our errors to our inputs.
+Lastly, we save the return value of calling `showFieldErrors`, which is a flattened down version of all errors that are currently being shown.
+We can do anything we want with this; for a common example, we can save it to state to render as a list at the bottom of our form.

 ## Docs

 ### `Form`

-The top level form component is what serializes your data.
+The top level `Form` component is what serializes your data.

 | Property | Type | Default | Description |
 | :------- | :--- | :------ | :---------- |